MicrosoftDocs/win32/desktop-src/cossdk/configuring-transactions.md

 ---
-Description: 'The transaction attribute is a declarative property that automatically manages transactions for the component developer.
-By setting this attribute, you eliminate the need to use explicit transaction controls in your component.' ms.assetid: 'ea0e4d7e-2598-4a42-993c-58815f2fa138'
+Description: The transaction attribute is a declarative property that automatically manages transactions for the component developer.
+By setting this attribute, you eliminate the need to use explicit transaction controls in your component. ms.assetid: ea0e4d7e-2598-4a42-993c-58815f2fa138
 title: Configuring Transactions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Configuring Transactions